 Captain Bob is a former instructor at the University of Maine and Maine Maritime Academy.
-Over the twelve years he taught marine biology, oceanography, chemistry and helped develop the aquaculture industry in Maine.
+Over 12 years, he taught marine biology, oceanography, chemistry, and helped develop the aquaculture industry in Maine.

 His love for the sea also directed him to teach scuba diving and to become a master diving instructor.
 He served as the diving officer for the University of Maine marine lab.